How to Use HubSpot’s New Target Accounts

 Ready to Get Started With HubSpot’s Target Accounts?

 Account-Based Marketing helps your company attract high-value accounts through personalized approaches and forge deeper relationships with them.
-Since ABM campaigns require a coordinated effort between your sales and marketing teams, leveraging software that supports ABM, like HubSpot, can make the hand-off between the two teams seamless.
+As such, ABM campaigns require seamless collaboration between your sales and marketing teams.
+But how can you foster this collaboration?
+The answer is simple: by leveraging software that supports ABM, like HubSpot.
 Especially with the Target Accounts feature automating the research process and acting as a central database for all your high-value target accounts, both your marketing and sales teams will be able to work together and close deals much more efficiently.

 Interested in using HubSpot to automate your sales pipeline?